kamran-madatov/MazeGame/MazeGame/README.md

 ## Instructions to run

 1. Import the project files into Java Eclipse
-Edit the JRE library properties, you'd want to choose JAVASE-11
+2. Edit the JRE system library properties, you'd want to choose JavaSE-11
-2. Make sure to add these jar files from the lib poi-3.12 folder to the build path poi-3.12 poi-ooxml xmlbeans poi-xml-schemas poi-excelant
+3. Make sure to add these jar files from the lib poi-3.12 folder to the build path poi-3.12 poi-ooxml xmlbeans poi-xml-schemas poi-excelant

-3. Run MazeGame.java as Java Application
+4. Run MazeGame.java as Java Application

 ## How to play